Timeline & focus mode

 How to use the timeline & focus mode

-A quick, visual-first guide to the script column: timeline and focus mode.
+A quick, visual-first guide to the script column: timeline, focus mode, and reader view.

 Timeline on / off